vasanza/Matlab_Code/README.md

 - [Classification Application 3](https://github.com/vasanza/EOG): Electrooculography (EOG).
 - [Regression Application 1](https://github.com/vasanza/EnergyConsumptionPrediction): Energy Consumption Prediction.
 - [Regression Application 2](https://github.com/vasanza/Weather-Monitoring-Station), [paper](https://ieeexplore.ieee.org/document/9530151): FPGA Based Meteorological Monitoring Station.
+We hope that all the functions in this repository will be useful to you in the programming of your Matlab projects.

 ## When using this resource, please cite the original publication:
 - V. Asanza, R. E. Pico, D. Torres, S. Santillan and J. Cadena, "FPGA Based Meteorological Monitoring Station," 2021 IEEE Sensors Applications Symposium (SAS), 2021, pp. 1-6, doi: 10.1109/SAS51076.2021.9530151.